wellbyt3/audit-process/README.md

 - [ ] Setup my own testing environment.

 This decision comes down to the protocol’s tests and how complex their deployment is:
-- If the delpoyment is simple, I'll create my own testing environment because it's great for understanding.
+- If the delpoyment is simple, I'll create my own testing environment because it helps me gain a deeper understanding of the system.
 - If the protocol's tests use mocks that strip away complexity, I’ll spin up my own environment and replace the mocks with forked contracts.
 [This unique Medium from the Plaza Finance contest on Sherlock](https://github.com/sherlock-audit/2024-12-plaza-finance-judging/issues/835) could've been caught by just running a forked test.
 - If the deployment is complex, it’s usually not worth setting up my own environment, so I’ll use the protocol’s.